ISIOT-ECI/Lab03-data-ingestion/README.md

 3. Check that [all the three containers are 'up and running'](https://docs.docker.com/engine/reference/commandline/ps/).

 4. Kafka-connect works in a service-oriented fashion.
 Hence, its configuration is [made through a REST API](https://docs.confluent.io/current/connect/references/restapi.html).
 Check in the Docker-compose file in which port this service is listening.
 As you can see in the section 'port' of the container configuration, this port is mapped to the same port in the host machine.
 Hence, you can use any REST client (curl, Postman, etc) and send requests from the host (i.e. *http://localhost:PORT*).
-Use the API to *GET* the connectors registered in the platform.
+Use the API to *GET* the connectors registered on the platform.
-If the [MqttSourceConnector](https://docs.confluent.io/current/connect/kafka-connect-mqtt/mqtt-source-connector/index.html) is still not registered, you should do it by sending a POST request with the folowing body (remember to include in the request header that the *Content-Type* of the request is 'application/json'.
+If the [MqttSourceConnector](https://docs.confluent.io/current/connect/kafka-connect-mqtt/mqtt-source-connector/index.html) is still not registered, you should do it by sending a POST request with the following body (remember to include in the request header that the *Content-Type* of the request is 'application/json'.
 Remember to update the fields based on the configuration of the MQTT broker used on Lab-02.
 In "kafka.topic", choose a name only with letters, . (dot), and _ (underscore).

 	```json
 	{